aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000004/content.md

 **1. Exotic Imputation Methods**
 - Simple methods work for 90% of cases
 - Complex methods require clean meta-data to be effective
+- (We'll cover when to graduate from simple imputation in Chapter 9)

 **2. AutoML Platforms**
 - Garbage in, automated garbage out
 - Fix data first, automate second
+- (Chapter 15 covers when AutoML actually makes sense)

 **3. Real-time Everything**
 - Most use cases don't need sub-second latency
 - Batch processing is 10x cheaper and often sufficient
+- (Chapter 12 will help you decide if you really need real-time)

 **4. Custom ML Hardware**
 - Until your data is clean, faster training just gives you wrong answers quicker